jknipper/htaccess-banip/README.md

     ErrorDocument 401 /banip/banip.php

 See head of banip.php for max login retries and find time.
-The script appends "DENY FROM <IP-address>" to your htaccess file.
-AllowOverride[http://httpd.apache.org/docs/2.2/en/mod/core.html#allowoverride] must be set accordingly in your virtual host configuration.
+The script appends "DENY FROM IP-address" to your htaccess file.
+[AllowOverride](http://httpd.apache.org/docs/2.2/en/mod/core.html#allowoverride) must be set accordingly in your virtual host configuration.

 License
 -------